Volterra series based power amplifier model

 The downloadable file contains the Matlab code that implements the Volterra series based power amplifier model when the input signal is OFDM with 256 subcarriers conveying complex data QAM signals.

-After the running the code in Matlab, the following figure that shows the relationship between the input and output data of a Volterra series based power amplifier will be plotted.
+After running the code in Matlab, the following figure that shows the relationship between the input and output data of a Volterra series based power amplifier will be plotted.
 The model can be used to test, investigate, and quantify the performance and robustness of any transmission method or technique or scheme against the impairments of a practical power amplifier with memory effect.
 Most simulations nowadays are just focused on measuring the performance of communication systems over different types of wireless channels, but largely ignoring the effect of the memory effect and impairments caused when a realistic power amplifier is applied.
 This Matlab code will give you the opportunity to do that.

 Introduction: Power amplifier are nonlinear devices responsible for compensating for the signal power loss between a transmitter and receiver.
 The input power levels to the power amplifiers can be increased to compensate for the power loss during transmission.
 At low input power regime, an ideal power amplifier provides constant gain to the output signal.